5ESS Switching System: History

 The 5ESS came to market as the Western Electric No. 5 ESS.
 It commenced service in Seneca, Illinois on March 25, 1982, and was destined to replace the Number One Electronic Switching System (1ESS and 1AESS) and other electromechanical systems in the 1980s and 1990s.
 The 5ESS was also used as a Class-4 telephone switch or as a hybrid Class 4/Class 5 switch in markets too small for the 4ESS.
 Approximately half of all US central offices are served by 5ESS switches.
 The 5ESS was also exported, and manufactured outside the US under license.

 The 5ESS–2000 version, introduced in the 1990s, increased the capacity of the switching module (SM), with more peripheral modules and more optical links per SM to the communications module (CM).
 A follow-on version, the 5ESS–R/E, was in development during the late 1990s but did not reach market.
 Another version was the 5E–XC.

 The 5ESS technology was transferred to the AT&T Network Systems division upon the 1984 breakup of the Bell System.
 The division was divested by AT&T in 1996 as Lucent Technologies, and after becoming Alcatel-Lucent in 2006, it was acquired by Nokia in 2016.

 The 5ESS switch is still in widespread use in the public switched telephone network (PSTN) in the United States and elsewhere, but they are being replaced with more modern packet switching systems.
 5ESS switches in service in 2021 also included several operated by the United States Navy.

+In 2025, a capacity simulation model for the Switching Module (SM) was developed to help train specialists by randomly generating a capacity scenario, then (without disclosing to the user) it calculates the number of ISLU, DLTU and ATU blocks required to meet the target capacity.
+The trainee must perform the capacity calculations themselves, and input their results into the program for verification.